Insurance—Targeted Improvements to the Accounting for Long-Duration Contracts

 - Read a feedback summary on the proposed Accounting Standards Update.

-*DECISIONS REACHED AT LAST MEETING (August 2, 2017)Assumption Updating
+*DECISIONS REACHED AT LAST MEETING (October 4, 2017)Participating Insurance Contracts

-- An insurance entity would apply the proposed amendments to all contracts in force on the basis of their existing carrying amounts at the transition date and updated future assumptions, adjusted for the removal of any related amounts in accumulated other comprehensive income.
+- An insurance entity should apply the proposed amendments on the amortization of deffered acquisition costs to the existing carrying amount at the transition date, adjusted for the removal of any related amounts in accumulated other comprehensive income.

 *NEXT STEPSThe following topics will be discussed at future Board meetings: